the-mrd/tacas-artifact/index.md

 title: ""
 ---

-This page hosts the technical report as well as the artifact accompanying our research paper submission to TACAS26 called _"Efficient Verification of Lingua Franca Models"_.
+This page hosts the technical report as well as the artifact accompanying our research paper submission to [TACAS 2026](https://etaps.org/2026/conferences/tacas/) called _"Efficient Verification of Lingua Franca Models"_.
 All references to the authors have been removed to ensure anonymity during the review process.

 ## Technical Report